terraform-google-modules/terraform-google-org-policy/modules/org_policy_v2/README.md

   - `parameters`: Applies for `boolean` type policies for `managed` constraints, if constraint has parameters defined.
 Pass parameter values when policy enforcement is enabled.
 Ensure that parameter value types match those defined in the constraint definition.
 For example: `{"allowedLocations" : ["us-east1", "us-west1"], "allowAll" : true }`
   - `allow`: list of values to include in the policy with ALLOW behavior.
 Set `enforce` to `null` to use it.
   - `deny`: list of values to include in the policy with DENY behavior.
 Set `enforce` to `null` to use it.
-  - `conditions`: [Organization tags](https://cloud.google.com/resource-manager/docs/organization-policy/tags-organization-policy) provides a way to conditionally allow or deny policies based on whether a resource has a specific tag.
-You can use tags and conditional enforcement of organization policies to provide centralized control of the resources in your hierarchy.
+  - `conditions`: A condition which determines whether this rule is used in the evaluation of the policy.
+When set, the expression field in the `Expr` must include from 1 to 10 subexpressions, joined by the "||" or "&&" operators.
+Each subexpression must be of the form "resource.matchTag('/tag_key_short_name, 'tag_value_short_name')". or "resource.matchTagId('tagKeys/key_id', 'tagValues/value_id')". where key_name and value_name are the resource names for Label Keys and Values.
+These names are available from the Tag Manager Service.
+An example expression is: "resource.matchTag('123456789/environment, 'prod')". or "resource.matchTagId('tagKeys/123', 'tagValues/456')".
 Each condition has the following properties:
-    - `description`: Description of the condition
+    - `description`: Description of the expression.
+This is a longer text which describes the expression, e.g. when hovered over it in a UI.
     - `expression`: Common Expression Language, or CEL, is the expression language used to specify conditional expressions.
 A conditional expression consists of one or more statements that are joined using logical operators (&&, ||, or !).
 For more information, see the [CEL spec](https://github.com/google/cel-spec) and its [language definition](https://github.com/google/cel-spec/blob/master/doc/langdef.md).
-    - `location`: Log location
+    - `location`: String indicating the location of the expression for error reporting, e.g. a file name and a position in the file.
-    - `title`: Title of the condition
+    - `title`: Title for the expression, i.e. a short string describing its purpose.
+This can be used e.g. in UIs which allow to enter the expression.

 ---